Reviews: Super Mario Galaxy 2

 Good game, but more of a galaxy-sized level pack than a new experience.

 Did ya get my Incredibly Lame Pun there?
 I hope so.
 Galaxy 1 was the absolute highest point in the entire series for me.
 Does the sequel measure up?
-Eh, not really...
+Well, judging by the length of this review, of course it doesn't.
 First off, story.
 Remember the grand-scale, Darker and Edgier story of the first game?
 Yeah, this one takes all that and throws it out the window.
 It's more or less the generic Excuse Plot we're all used to, as all Bowser wants is a cake, when he could've just gone to Walmart and got his own cake.
 Basically rubbing salt into the wound, the game sports a rather traditional, story book-like feel.
 Again, this is after the first game's epic, grand-scale cinematic cutscenes.
 Somewhat justified in the end (Get all 120 stars to find out), but still, it's not what I wanted from what's said to be an Even Better Sequel.
 Miyamoto is seriously letting his emphasis on gameplay get in the way of what the fan base wants.
 Now, that gameplay Miyamoto wants to emphasize.
 It's more or less the same gameplay with Yoshi tacked on.
 Yeah, that's awesome, and the base gameplay isn't bad, but it's not new.
 Because of this, the game feels more like an expensive level pack than a new game.
 And the game starts off much easier than the first game.
 The big Difficulty Spike doesn't happen until the special world.
 Now, the special world is the very epitome of Nintendo Hard.
 But what about the artificial version?
 Yeah, remember the page image for Fake Difficulty?
 That happens.
 A lot.
 The first thing that comes to mind is the Green Stars.
 You have no clues on how to find them save for a faint twinkle, most are in incredibly cheap spots, and a couple can be rendered Unwinnable by Mistake.
 The other contributor to the Fake Difficulty is the motion controls.
 Now, the motion controls were horrible in the first Galaxy, but they weren't a big problem until the Trial Galaxies.
 This game straight-up weaponizes the Waggle in the controls.
 Don't believe me?
 Play the Rolling Coaster's comet level and yell at me later.
 However, don't let all that discourage you from getting the game.
 There is plenty of good stuff here.
 The soundtrack here is amazing, for starters.
 The linear level design kind of annoys me, but if you're okay with it, you will enjoy it.
 The feature of Yoshi is also really pleasant.
 He controls great and is all-around fun to use.
 Overall, I can't call this an Even Better Sequel, but you'll still have a fun time with it.
 Just don't expect a big leap.

 A good game, yet it's the same kind of good